-The university students are placed in excellent companies of high repute.
-DTU has strong focus on industry relevance for its education and research programs.
-DTU prepares students beyond the structured curriculum by encouraging industry interface at various levels through guest lectures, industrial visits, and project work, which bridge the gap between graduating and professional engineers.
-Some of the companies that have recruited students during the campus placements include Flipkart, Amazon, Microsoft, Google, Goldman Sachs, Texas Instruments, Indian Oil, Maruti, Yahoo, Oracle, Samsung, Deloitte, McKinsey, Adobe, and L&T. The highest annual salary package has gone up to Rs.
+The university students are placed in reputed companies offering a promising and high profile career.
+Some of the companies that have recruited students during the campus placements include Flipkart, Amazon, Microsoft, Google, Goldman Sachs, Texas Instruments, Synopsys, SanDisk, Nvidia, Indian Oil, Maruti, Yahoo, Oracle, Samsung, Deloitte, McKinsey, Adobe, and L&T. The highest annual salary package has gone up to Rs.
 1.25 crore per annum.
-Students who have graduated from DTU are studying in various prestigious national and international institutes such as IIMs, IITs, Carnegie Mellon University, Columbia University, Duke University, Purdue University, and University of California.
 A major highlight of placements at DTU is that the leading companies not only make job offers to the final year students, but they also offer paid internships to third year students.
 This enhances the industry interface further, preparing them for the technological challenges of the industries and in turn assure better pre-placement jobs offers for the students.